xshthkr/deep-neural-net/README.md

 A deep neural network implemented from scratch in Python.
 The only library used in the making of this neural net is **NumPy**.

+I trained this model over the MNIST dataset with:

 - Testing Accuracy: 98.5%
 - Training Accuracy: 99.4%